balajialg/Datahub-Test-Repo/_sources/onboarding.md

 We currently don’t have any Service Level Agreement (SLA) concerning varied requests from users.
 However, we try to respond to your queries within 1-2 days.
 In the upcoming days, we will also define an SLA for basic requests such as package requests, admin access, data retrieval, etc.

+*Tentative SLA for varied requests*
+SLA for package installation: Within three working days SLA for admin access: Within two working days
+SLA for data archival request: Within three working days SLA for RAM increase (if the team validates the raised request): Within three working days

 **Are there existing templates for submitting requests to the infrastructure team?**

-You can refer to the following templates for varied use-cases,
+You can refer to the following templates catering to varied scenarios,

 **Issue Tracker:**
 Please use this [template](https://github.com/berkeley-dsep-infra/datahub/issues/new?assignees=&labels=bug&template=bug_report.yml) to raise an issue if you found a bug in the workflow.